MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 After you've added actions to parallel branches, you have two options for adding more steps to your flow:

 - Use the small **Insert a new step** button (the circular plus button that appears when you select any white space on a branch or the area immediately below a branch).
 This button adds a step to that **specific branch**.
-With this approach, steps run in parallel and sequence in multiple branches.
+Steps you add with this button run after this specific branch completes.

 - Use the larger **New step** button at the bottom of the entire workflow.
 This button adds an action that runs after **all branches** complete.
-When you use this button, you're merging the flow into sequential steps, after it branched.
+Steps you add with this button run after all branches complete.

-In the following sections, we use the small **Insert a new step** button to perform these steps on each branch:
+In the following sections, we use the small **Insert a new step** button to perform the following steps on each branch:

 - Add a condition that checks if the vacation request was approved or rejected.